SuleymanParlan/PnpAdminPanel/README.md

 4. Install dependencies:

-run on terminal: npm install
+First run on terminal: npm install --> Make sure you run npm install first; the node_modules folder is not included in GitHub.

-Start the development server:
+To Start the development server:

 run on terminal: npm start